 Please visit the School Clinic page for an overview of Flagler Schools' clinic policies and procedures, as well as required forms for students.

-Every child entering a Florida school is required to present a certificate of immunization from a licensed practicing physician or the county health department.
-Visit the Immunization Requirements page for the minimum immunization requirements by grade level.
+Every student entering a Florida school is required to present a certificate of immunization from a licensed practicing physician or the county health department.
+Students are required to have proof of a health examination prior to starting school.
+However, per FL Statute 1003.22, a student shall be exempted from the requirement of a health examination upon written request of the parent of the student stating objections to the examination on religious grounds.
+Visit the Immunization and Health Examination Requirements page for the minimum immunization (by grade level) and health examination requirements.

 All Flagler Schools students have access to mental health services.
 Please visit the Mental Health and Wellness page to learn how to receive services, access mental health resources, and watch our Mental Health Minute videos.